Exam Strategy 2026Chemistry Mastery

 Organic

-Named reactions stay basic, but exam tests multi-step mechanisms.
+Named reactions stay basic, but the exam actively tests multi-step mechanisms.

 Physical